adilfaiz001/Algorithms/README.md

-# Algorithms, Data Structure and Python
+# Algorithms, Data Structure

-__Learning data structure and algorithms and implementing problems in python.
+__Learning data structure and algorithms and implementing problems.
 These problems will be taken from the online competitive platforms like hackerearth, hackerrank, codechef and others too.
 It is a progressive repository to track and clssify all solved problems in categories__

 #### File Naming Convention under a category